grafana/awesome-k6/README.md

   - [Performance Testing your web app with k6](https://www.youtube.com/watch?v=Hu1K2ZGJ_K4) - A walkthrough of the open-source load and performance regression testing tool, k6, and how to load test your APIs and websites, by Chris James.
   - [Application Load Testing with k6](https://www.youtube.com/watch?v=iQmItkazLOk) - Daniel Knittl-Frank @TechTalk Days 2021, Intro to k6.
   - [Performance testing: from zero to hero with k6 & Azure](https://www.youtube.com/watch?v=5G6zYLX9qvM) - Jose Luis Latorre Millas at Cloud Summit 2021.
-  - [Write load tests with co-pilot](https://twitter.com/yusuftayman/status/1456972872853852165) - Yusuf writing k6 tests using GitHub co-pilot.
+  - [AI-Powered K6 Testing: No Code, No Hassle, Just ChatGPT! 🦾🚀](https://www.youtube.com/watch?v=RYyPduBqGM4) - In this video, Karthik K.K. demonstrates how ChatGPT can create k6 tests without writing a single line of code.

 ## Examples/Templates